Archive for the ‘particle physics’ tag

 In a thought provoking presentation Maturana addressed the limits of our knowledge and the intersubjective foundations of what we call “objective” and “reality.”
 His talk was spiked with excellent remarks and witty asides that contributed much to the accessibility of these fundamental philosophical problems: “Be realistic, be objective!”
 Maturana pointed out, simply means that we want others to adopt our point of view.
 The great constructivist and founder of the concept of autopoiesis clearly distinguished his approach from a solipsistic position.

 Mar 27, 2010

-Posted by Markus Goritschnig in categories: complex systems, cosmology, engineering, ethics, existential risks, nuclear, particle physics, policy
+Posted by Markus Goritschnig in categories: complex systems, cosmology, engineering, ethics, existential risks, particle physics, policy

 Experts regard safety report on Big Bang Machine as insufficient and one-dimensional